OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 closest.
 This rarely gives the shortest path, but the solution might be good enough.
+One way that it might be good enough is that it might be a good start for running a branch-and-bounds algorithm.
-There are many other heuristics for TRAVELING SALESMAN that do a better job.
+There are also many other heuristics for TRAVELING SALESMAN that do a better job.

 Some approximation algorithms have guaranteed performance,